smalot/MagentoConnectorBundle/README.md

 ## Launching Behat tests
 ### Pre-requisites
  - a working pim-community-dev installation with Behat support (see http://docs.akeneo.com/latest/contributing/behat.html for details).
 Run some Behat tests to check that the whole setup works well (with Firefox and Selenium)
- - a working Magento CE 1.9 configured with the right SOAP user and roles (see above).
+ - a working Magento CE 1.9 configured with the API Import module and the right SOAP user and roles (see above).
 Right now, the Behat tests assume the following configuration:

 ```
   Magento URL: http://magento.local/